Orange-OpenSource/a11y-guidelines/src/en/articles/watch-june-july-2021.md

 ## Accessibility in laws, standards and recommendations

-- A Luxembourg's RGAA like for mobile apps, in French: https://accessibilite.public.lu/fr/raam1/
+- A Luxembourg's RGAA like for mobile apps, sin French: https://accessibilite.public.lu/fr/raam1/

 - Wcag 2.2 explanation of the new criteria in French: https://access42.net/wcag-2-2-explication-des-nouveaux-criteres-proposes